metonym/svelte-style/README.md

 <!-- REPO_URL -->

-`svelte-style` provides style utilities as Svelte actions as an alternative to writing CSS.
+`svelte-style` provides Svelte actions that conditionally apply styles as an alternative to writing CSS.

 Try it in the [Svelte REPL](https://svelte.dev/repl/f759197ad49348b1bb4e181e735e08bc).